 Lumens are for humans and PAR is for plants.
 And the two don't have much to do with one another.

-Cannabis in the flowering stage of growth does best between 800-1000 umol/ms (micromoles) of photosynthetic light.
-Veg plants on the other hand prefer light levels between 250-400 umols.
-And clones and baby seedlings can't tolerate much more than 100 umols.
+Cannabis in the flowering stage of growth does best between 800-1000 PPFD.
+If supplemental C02 is added to the grow area plants can tolerate up to 1500 PPFD.
+Veg plants on the other hand prefer light levels between 250-400 PPFD.
+And clones and baby seedlings can't tolerate much more than 100 PPFD.

 There are many different types of lamps in the market today.
 Some are better than others at distributing energy evenly.

 As always, any questions you have about this or any other blog you see here, please contact us at firstname.lastname@example.org and we are happy to help you!